Service Name: Email Service

 - Management of user identities using LDAP.

 - Service outages are managed through the RFC ITIL process.

 Accountabilities and Key Roles:

-- The C&C Personal Computing Group (PCG) is responsible to install and setup the user desktop environment
+- Personal Computing Group (PCG) is responsible for installing and setting up the user desktop environment.

 Key Performance Indicators:

 - Number of users.

 - Data volume.